manifold-systems/manifold/docs/docs.md

 #### `query`
 Similar to the `type` abstraction, the manifold API exposes a `query` as a structural interface.
-Non-null query parameters translate to parameters in the `create` and `builder` methods, and the nullable parameters are _getter_/_setter_ methods and _with_ in the builder.
+Non-null query parameters translate to parameters in the `create` and `builder` methods, and the nullable parameters are _getter_/_setter_ methods and _with_ methods in the builder.
 Additionally the _structural_ interfaces allow the query implementation to be free of POJOs, marshalling, and other mapping code present in conventional API tooling.
 As such a query structural interface *directly* overlays a raw GraphQL query response; there is absolutely *zero* processing of query results after a query HTTP request.
 The only processing involved happens when a scalar value must be coerced to a type-safe value; this